Welcome to the Family Support page.

 Do you wear a uniform?
 Could you claim back your tax?

 Warm home discount scheme Please click on energy suppliers and click on your supplier as different suppliers have different criteria.

-Dragonflies Supporting families in Swindon affected by cancer.
+Supporting families in Swindon affected by cancer - Dragonflies

 TAC (Team Around the Child) - A Lead Professional is the worker who supports you and your child/young person and helps sort things out.
-They will record your story on a form called a Common Assessment (CAF).
+They will record your story on a form called an Early Help Record.
 You will need to tell them who is already involved with your child/young person.
-The CAF may have shown that your child needs support from more than one worker so the Lead Professional who wrote the CAF with you and your child/young person will suggest a Team Around the Child (TAC) meeting.
+The Early Help Record may have shown that your child needs support from more than one worker so the Lead Professional who wrote the record with you and your child/young person will suggest a Team Around the Child (TAC) meeting.
 There may be regular meetings to review how things are going and see if further support needs to be put in place.